 Action you can take.

 Current prison policy means that at least 22 male prisoners are now serving their sentence in a women’s prison.
-If you think this is dangerous and unfair for women prisoners please sign this petition to have the policy reviewed.
+If you think this is dangerous and unfair for women prisoners please raise it with your MP and ask to have the policy reviewed.
+Our petition making this request reached over 10,000 signatures, which meant that a government response would be issued.
+It did not reach the threshold of 100,000 signatures needed to ensure a parliamentary debate*.